Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming: The Workflow

-\paragraph{Bi-Level Objective:} We need to learn the weights before training the labeling function and feature classifier parameters using the objective function defined in Equation~\eqref{wt-spear}. \ouralgo{} learns the optimal LFs weights by posing it as a bi-level optimization problem as defined in Equation~\eqref{bilevel-opt}. \ouralgo{} uses a \vallabel{} (which is a subset of \lflabel{}) to learn the LFs weights.
+In Section~\ref{sec:appendixexpansion}, we present the somewhat intuitive expansions of terms that are dependent on $\mathbf{w}$. \paragraph{Bi-Level Objective:} \ouralgo{} jointly learns the LF weights and weighted labeling aggregator and feature classifier parameters for the objective function defined in Equation~\eqref{wt-spear}.
+The LF weights are learned by \ouralgo{} by posing a bi-level optimization problem for this objective function as defined in eq.~\eqref{bilevel-opt} and employing alternating one-step gradient updates.
+As evident in eq.~\eqref{bilevel-opt}, \ouralgo{} uses a \vallabel{} ($|\Vcal|$) which is a subset of \lflabel{} ($|\Lcal|$) to learn the LF weights.
+Furthermore, the introduced weight parameters allow filtering of LFs based on the feature model and a bilevel objective in the form of a cross-entropy loss of feature model predictions on the validation set.
 In essence, \ouralgo{} tries to learn LF weights that result in minimum validation loss on the feature model that is jointly trained with weighted labeling aggregator.